 To qualify, applicants must demonstrate, among other requirements, the existence of genuine employment activities in Chile and sufficient financial means.

-This residency program is designed for foreign nationals who wish to live in Chile and carry out investment activities, contributing to the country’s economic development through the creation of or participation in business projects.
+Temporary residency for investors and related personnel is designed for foreign nationals who wish to live in Chile and carry out investment activities, contributing to the country’s economic development through the creation of or participation in business projects.

 This category is intended for foreign investors who can demonstrate a significant investment in Chile, which may be structured in the following ways: